ventodeco/crowdfunding-project/README.md

 #Crowdfunding Project

-Tech stack that i use in this project are Golang, Vue JS, Nuxt JS
+Tech stack that i use in this project are Golang